What is domestic violence?

 Domestic violence is much more common than many people realise.
 One in four women in the United Kingdom experience domestic violence in their life time.

 Both men and women may experience violence within an intimate relationship although women are considerably more likely to experience repeated and severe violence, including sexual violence.
 They are also more likely to experience sustained violence which results in injury or death.
-On average, two women a week are killed by a violent partner or ex partner.
 Men who experience domestic violence may find it particularly difficult to report the abuse because of the stigma associated with it.

 How are children affected by domestic violence?